ABOUT RIDDELLS CREEK PRIMARY SCHOOL

 Riddells Creek Primary School strives to provide personalised learning experiences that develop each student‘s skills, knowledge and character.
 There is a strong focus on whole school improvement driven by rigour, consistency and teamwork.
 The key values are confidence, commitment, persistence, cooperation and respect.
 Student relationships and social skills are enhanced by the “You Can Do It!” and Berry Street programs as well as the use of a restorative framework in dealing with conflict.

-Emphasis is placed on Literacy, Numeracy, Science and History, but we also provide a broad spectrum across the curriculum encompassing, Art, Music, Sport, Physical Education and Technology.
+Emphasis is placed on Literacy, Numeracy, Science and History, but we also provide a broad spectrum across the curriculum encompassing, Art, Drama, Music, Sport, Physical Education and Technology.
 We offer a wide range of enrichment programs including instrumental music, chess, student leadership, choir, Active After School Programs, visiting artists and gardening club and an Out of School Hours Care Program, before and after school.
 Transition into the school, across the school and into secondary school is a major focus.

 Riddells Creek Primary School has a long tradition of parent participation in school activities.
 From helping out in classrooms through to accompanying us on excursions and camps we encourage you to consider our school a shared space where we meet to partner in developing the skills and talents of each student.